christopherchristensen/summaries/cnf/mds/chapter2.md

 * GUI enables user to
   * Use a mouse to make selections and run programs
   * Enter text and text-based commands
+  * View output on a monitor
 * CLI enables network technician to
+  * Use keyboard to run CLI-based network programs
+  * Use keyboard to enter text and text-based commands
+  * View output on a monitor
   * e.g. on a Cisco IOS switch or router
-  * use keyboard to run CLI-based network programs
-  * use keyboard to enter text and text-based commands

 > * All devices come with default IOS and feature set
-> * It is possible to upgrade the IOS version or feature set
+> * It's possible to upgrade the IOS version or feature set
 >   (e.g. download from cisco.com)

+## Why are Network Devices typically accessed via CLI?

+* GUIs don't always provide all of features available
+* GUIs can also fail, crash, or simply not operate as specified
+* CLI is less resource intensive and very stable when compared to a GUI